deplotix/.github/profile/README.md

-# Doubl Tech
+# Deplotix

 ## Revolutionizing Developer Experience Through Automation

-Welcome to Doubl Tech, where we transform how developers interact with their infrastructure and deployment pipelines.
+Welcome to Deplotix, where we transform how developers interact with their infrastructure and deployment pipelines.
 Our mission is to eliminate operational complexity through intelligent automation and self-service platforms.

 ### 🚀 Our Mission
 To revolutionize developer experience through intelligent automation and self-service tooling.
 We build platforms that streamline CI/CD workflows, simplify complex operations, and empower developers to own their entire development lifecycle without operational bottlenecks.